 Abstract (300 word max)

 Urban greenspaces are associated with improved health and climate resiliency.
 Large scale health impact assessments of urban greenspace and mortality have been limited to American and European cities.
 We estimated changes in mortality associated with observed differences in population-weighted greenest season normalized difference vegetation index (NDVI) between 2014-2018 and 2019-2023 across 1,041 global cities representing 174 countries.
-We used publicly available high-resolution satellite-derived estimates of NDVI and population, baseline disease rates from the Global Burden of Disease study, and a hazard ratio of the association between NDVI and all-cause mortality from a meta-analysis.
-We found large inter-annual changes in NDVI of over 0.2 in some cities (mean: 0.056).
-Urban greenspace varies substantially across cities (mean: 0.270, range: 0.072, 0.580) and by climate and geographic region.
-Despite modest global changes in NDVI from 2014-2018 to 2019-2023, it has changed by over +/-20% in individual cities.
+We used publicly available high-resolution satellite-derived estimates of NDVI and population, baseline disease rates from the Global Burden of Disease study, and a hazard ratio of the association between NDVI and all-cause mortality from an epidemiological meta-analysis.
+We found large that urban greenspace varies substantially across cities (mean: 0.270, range: 0.072, 0.580) and by climate classification and geographic region.
+Despite modest global average changes in NDVI from 2014-2018 to 2019-2023, it has changed by over +/-20% in individual cities.
 Median regional changes were largest in South-eastern Asia (-0.022), Sub-Saharan Africa (-0.010) and Eastern Asia (+0.014) and most stable in arid climates (<0.000).
 These changes were associated with a global average of 5.04 additional deaths per 100,000, ranging from 569.84 fewer to 521.82 more deaths per 100,000 across cities.
-Urban greenspace is generally higher and more stable in European and North American cities, where epidemiologic studies and health impact assessments of NDVI and all-cause mortality have focused.
+NDVI is generally higher and more stable in European and North American cities, where epidemiologic studies and health impact assessments of NDVI and all-cause mortality have focused.
 Our results highlight the large variability in urban greenspace extent and variability across global cities and the need to better understand the health implications of NDVI in more diverse contexts.

 Introduction